Average Walking Speed By Age And Sex

 Biological sex can also influence average walking speed.
 Men tend to walk faster than women, likely due to longer legs, more muscle mass, and a higher average aerobic fitness.

-Studies that have tried to investigate the combined effects of sex and age on walking speed have indeed found that the average walking speed for women is slower than that for men when matched by age.
+Studies that have investigated the combined effects of sex and age on walking speed have found that the average walking speed for women is slower than that for men when matched by age.

 AgeAverage Walking Speed for Women (mph)Average Walking Speed for Men (mph)